rust-lang/rustc-dev-guide/src/miri.md

 ## Interpretation

-Although the main entry point to constant evaluation is the `tcx.const_eval_*` queries, there are additional functions in [librustc_mir/const_eval.rs](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir/const_eval/index.html) that allow accessing the fields of a `ConstValue` (`ByRef` or otherwise).
+Although the main entry point to constant evaluation is the `tcx.const_eval_*` functions, there are additional functions in [librustc_mir/const_eval.rs](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir/const_eval/index.html) that allow accessing the fields of a `ConstValue` (`ByRef` or otherwise).
 You should never have to access an `Allocation` directly except for translating it to the